Melissa-Karp/Fishery-dependent-SDMs/README.md

 # Fishery-dependent-SDMs
 Code for project looking at impact of using fishery-dependent data in SDM and forecasting distributions under future climate change

-DistancetoPorts.R: This code calculates the distance from every cell in the ROMS extent to 5 different fishing ports along the US West Coasts of CA, OR, and WA.
 USE THESE FILES:
 1. DistancetoPorts.R: This code calculates the distance from every cell in the ROMS extent to 5 different fishing ports along the US West Coasts of CA, OR, and WA.